codem3up/test/UnitTestGuide.md

 //Testing for thrown Exceptions Assert.That(testMethod(badArgument), Throws.ArgumentException);

-// For more context for a given assertion
-Assert.That( a, Is.Empty, "A was not empty");
+// For more context on an assertion failing Assert.That( a, Is.Empty, "A was not empty");
 ```